-The Group's estimated liability for unrecognized tax benefits which is included in the "accrued expenses and other liabilities" account is periodically assessed for adequacy and may be affected by changing interpretations of laws, rulings by tax authorities, changes and/or developments with respect to tax audits, and expiration of the statute of limitations.
+The Group's estimated liability for unrecognized tax benefits, which is included in "accrued expenses and other liabilities", is periodically assessed for adequacy and may be affected by changing interpretations of laws, rulings by tax authorities, changes and/or developments with respect to tax audits, and expiration of the statutes of limitation.
 The outcome for a particular audit cannot be determined with certainty prior to the conclusion of the audit and, in some cases, appeal or litigation process.
-The actual benefits ultimately realized may differ from the Group's estimates.
-As each audit is concluded, adjustments, if any, are recorded in the Group's financial statements.
-Additionally, in future periods, changes in facts, circumstances, and new information may require the Group to adjust the recognition and measurement estimates with regard to individual tax positions.
-Changes in recognition and measurement estimates are recognized in the period in which the changes occur.
+The actual benefits ultimately realized may differ from the Company's estimates.
+As each audit is concluded, adjustments, if any, are recorded in the Company's financial statements.
+Additionally, in future periods, changes in facts, circumstances, and new information may require the Company to adjust the recognition and measurement estimates with regard to individual tax positions.
+Changes in recognized in the period in which the changes occur.